bertez/quenda/README.md

 ---------|-------------|--------------
 nextDelay| The number of miliseconds to wait before executing the next step.
 If it is not present and the queue is configured with a defaultDelay this value will be used. | number (ms) fn | Function to execute in this step.
 The *this* value is the queue and the first argument is the step.
-See the demo for an example. | function autoDestroy | If true the step will be shown once and then removed | boolean preload | An array of image urls that will be preloaded before this step is executed.
+See the demo for an example. | function autoDestroy | If true the step will be executed once and then removed from the queue | boolean preload | An array of image urls that will be preloaded before this step is executed.
 The delay value will start to count after the preload is completed. *Note: this only works in browser environments*. | array

 # Building